Christoph Westphal: VC and Serial Entrepreneur

+As Founder/CEO and lead investor, Westphal has taken 7 companies public on NASDAQ, with a combined sustained market cap/exit value of over $70 billion.
+These include Alnylam, Acceleron, and Momenta.
 In 2001, he worked with Robert Langer to found Mimeon based on work by Langer on glycoengineering; the company changed its name to Momenta Pharmaceuticals the next year and went public in 2004.
 Westphal was the founding CEO.
 Momenta brought to market the first generic, low-molecular-weight heparin.

 To expand the portfolio of treatments for autoimmune disorders, Johnson & Johnson acquired Momenta Pharmaceuticals for $6.5 billion in an all-cash deal in 2020, after nipocalimab, a treatment developed by Momenta received a rare paediatric disease designation from the US Food and Drug Administration.

 In 2002, he co-founded Alnylam Pharmaceuticals as CEO, which was built to discover and develop drugs and reagents based on RNA interference based on work done by scientists Phillip Sharp, Paul Schimmel, David Bartel, and Thomas Tuschl; John Maraganore was hired as CEO in 2002.
 The company held its IPO in 2004, one of the few biotech companies able to do so in a down market.
 As of 2016 Alnylam remained the dominant company in the RNAi field.
 Alnylam has achieved approval for 5 medicines.

 In 2003, he co-founded Acceleron Pharma as CEO with scientists Jasbir Seehra, Tom Maniatis, Mark Ptashne, Wylie Vale, and scientific advisor Joan Massague, and John Knopf.
 The company was founded to discover and develop drugs based on the scientific discoveries of the scientific founders in the field of growth factors and transforming growth factors in the fields of metabolic disorders like obesity, diabetes, osteoporosis, and muscle-wasting conditions.
 The company went public in September 2013.
 Acceleron was acquired for $11.5 billion on Sep 30, 2021 by Merck.

 In 2004, he co-founded Sirtris Pharmaceuticals as CEO with Harvard biologist David Sinclair, serial entrepreneur Andrew Perlman, Richard Aldrich, Richard Pops, and Paul Schimmel.
 The company focused on resveratrol formulations and derivatives as activators of the SIRT1 enzyme.
 The company's initial product was called SRT501, and was a formulation of reservatrol.
 Westphal and Sinclair aggressively marketed investment in the company as an anti-aging opportunity, which was controversial but effective; Westphal raised $100 million in 2006.
 In 2005 Westphal recruited Michelle Dipp to join the team at Sirtris; she would work with him in several subsequent ventures.

 In 2006, Westphal worked with Aldrich and Roger Tung to found and get seed funding for Concert Pharmaceuticals based on Tung's ideas about using deuterium to make deuterated drugs.
 Westphal was not involved in the company by the time it went public in 2014.